Russia probe report spurs calls for FBI surveillance changes

 “Investigators become wedded to their theories of the case and invested in the success of their investigations," she said.

-For Republican senators, even some who describe themselves as hawkish and who supported FISA as a powerful counterterrorism tool in the post-9/11 era, the problems detailed by Horowitz were enough for them to demand change.
+For Republican senators, even self-proclaimed hawkish ones who supported FISA as a powerful counterterrorism tool in a post-9/11 era, the problems detailed by Horowitz were enough for them to demand change.

 Sen. Lindsey Graham, chairman of the Senate Judiciary Committee, invoked the specter of J. Edgar Hoover, the longest-serving FBI director whose tenure included repeated civil liberties abuses.

-Sen. Mike Lee, R-Utah, said he had warned for years that the FISA statute was ripe for abuse and that “it was just a question of when government officials would get caught doing it.”
+Sen. Mike Lee, R-Utah, said he had warned for years that the FISA statute was ripe for abuse and that “it's not a question of if, but it's when and how soon will government officials get caught doing it."

 Wyden said he would like to see new alliances.